HISPlayer/UnityVisionOS-SDK/README.md

 <br>

 ##  [NEW!](https://hisplayer.github.io/UnityVideoUpload/#/README)
 > **[HISPlayer Video Upload & Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our **Unity Video Player SDK**.
-It allows you to upload local video files to a server and transcode them into HLS and DASH streaming URLs directly from our Unity SDK.
+It allows you to upload local video files to a server and transcode them into HLS and DASH streaming URLs directly from our Unity SDK in Unity Editor.
 Need to convert your videos into HLS and DASH streams for multi-platform delivery at scale?
 [Start your FREE Trial here!](https://dashboard.hisplayer.com/signup)
 >
 > We can help you with the full **end-to-end** delivery and playback.
 <br>